It might be a question you’ve never considered, but are you using safe dental floss?

 One of my personal favorites used to be Glide Pro-Health floss by Oral B. Once I discovered it was coated with Teflon, though, I quickly began looking for a healthier option.

-Not only is nylon floss made from petroleum, the wax on most conventional floss is also petroleum.
+Not only are nylon and polyester flosses made from petroleum, the wax on most conventional floss is also petroleum-derived.

 The Environmental Working Group (EWG) gives petrolatum, or petroleum, a rating of 4/10 when used in personal care items.